 Notes:

-1. Master Class IV certificates of competency endorsed for use in Sheltered Water operations only may be granted.
-Certain of the requirements for the unendorsed certificate of competency may be omitted.
-The certificate of competency may be endorsed for a particular Sheltered Water Area (estuary, harbour or inland water) as appropriate.
+1. Master Class IV certificates of competency restricted for use in Sheltered Water operations only may be granted.
+Certain of the requirements for the unrestricted certificate of competency may be omitted.
+The certificate of competency may be restricted for a particular Sheltered Water Area (estuary, harbour or inland water) as appropriate.

-2. Master Class IV certificates of competency endorsed for use in Inshore operations only may be granted.
-Certain of the requirements for the unendorsed certificate of competency may be omitted (see note to Offshore Navigation syllabus) and the certificate of competency should be endorsed “for Inshore operations only”.
+2. Master Class IV certificates of competency restricted for use in Inshore operations only may be granted.
+Certain of the requirements for the unrestricted certificate of competency may be omitted (see note to Offshore Navigation syllabus) and the certificate of competency should be restricted “for Inshore operations only”.

 3. In the case of a candidate who has met the requirement for the issue of both an “Inshore Operation” certificate of competency and the knowledge for all the “Sheltered Water Operations” certificates of competency embraced by that Inshore Area, a combined certificate of competency covering Inshore (and Sheltered Water) Operations may be granted.

-4. Master Class IV certificates of competency endorsed for use in Offshore operations up to 100 nautical miles to seaward only may be granted.
-Certain requirements for the unendorsed certificate of competency may be omitted (see note to Offshore Navigation syllabus) and the certificates of competency should be endorsed for Offshore operations up to 100 nautical miles to seaward.
+4. Master Class IV certificates of competency restricted for use in Offshore operations up to 100 nautical miles to seaward only may be granted.
+Certain requirements for the unrestricted certificate of competency may be omitted (see note to Offshore Navigation syllabus) and the certificates of competency should be restricted for Offshore operations up to 100 nautical miles to seaward.

 5. An engineering endorsement of a Master Class IV certificate of competency may be granted.
 An engineering endorsement is an acceptable basic qualification for taking charge of the machinery on vessels of less than 15 QN engaged in operations up to offshore limits out to 100 nautical miles and on vessels of less than 20 QN engaged in operations up to inshore limits.